ANHB5533 Oral Appliance Therapy in Sleep Disordered Breathing

 - Students are able to (1) develop an understanding of the dental interventions used to manage sleep disordered breathing; (2) appreciate the treatment protocols for sleep disordered breathing; (3) understand treatment protocols for sleep disordered breathing which involve dental interventions; (4) formulate treatment plans and select suitable oral appliances; (5) appreciate the multidisciplinary management of patients with sleep disordered breathing; and (6) develop a high-level understanding of the use of oral appliances in the management of sleep disordered breathing.

-- Typically this unit is assessed in the following ways: (1) online quizzes; (2) a written examination; and (3) a case presentation.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) a written examination; and (3) a case presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.